Improving performance

 class Trade(Model):

-id = fields.BigIntField(pk=True)
+id = fields.BigIntField(primary_key=True)

 amount = fields.BigIntField()

-level = fields.BigIntField(index=True)
+level = fields.BigIntField(db_index=True)

 timestamp = fields.DatetimeField()